How to say no to a Christmas invite

 If your stress levels are affecting other aspects of your life, such as your sleep, mood, appetite and relationships, you should talk to a professional.
 They will be impartial and non-judgemental of your financial situation.
 You can share your feelings with them and learn effective coping strategies.

-Alternatively, there are other organisations who offer emotional support:
+Alternatively, there are other organisations who offer emotional support for free:

 - Samaritans: to talk about anything that is upsetting you.
 You can call their helpline on 116 123 or email email@example.com.

 - Qwell: a free, confidential, digital mental health platform available in lots of UK areas.